If you’re looking for an executive job or considering changing your career direction, you’re thinking about executive resumes and job search.

 But also, get to work on online branding and managing your online reputation.

 5. The Applicant Tracking System (ATS) resume black hole can get you.

-ATS are deeply flawed and can even overlook the absolute best fit candidates, if those people didn’t know how to structure and build an ATS-friendly resume that sails through the system.
+ATS can be flawed and can even overlook the absolute best fit candidates, if those people didn’t know how to structure and build an ATS-friendly resume that sails through the system.

 How to avoid this dilemma?

-Read more in my post, ATS and the Executive Resume Black Hole – What You May Not Know
+Read more in my post, Executive Resume ATS (Applicant Tracking Systems): What You Need To Know.